Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

     DATA
     ```

-9. Edit the "Targets" array to contain the NodeBMCs that have have had the StatefulReset action.
+1. Edit the `Targets` array to contain the `NodeBMCs` that have have had the `StatefulReset` action.

     1. Inspect the generated `scsd_cfg.json` file.

-Ensure the following are true before running the `cray scsd` command below:
+        Ensure that the following are true before running the `cray scsd` command in the following strep:

        - The component name (xname) looks valid/appropriate.
-Limit the `scsd_cfg.json` file to NodeBMCs that have had the StatefulReset action applied to them.
+         - Limit the `scsd_cfg.json` file to `NodeBMCs` that have had the `StatefulReset` action applied to them.
        - The `SSHConsoleKey` settings match the desired public key.

-    2. Apply SSH Console key to the NodeBMCs:
+    1. Apply SSH console key to the `NodeBMCs`:

        ```bash
        ncn-m001# cray scsd bmc loadcfg create scsd_cfg.json
        ```

-    3. Check the output to verify all hardware has been set with the correct keys.
+    1. Check the output to verify all hardware has been set with the correct keys.

         Passwordless SSH to the consoles should now function as expected.